HumanSignal/label-studio/docs/source/guide/stats.md

 - For each unaligned pair, for example, when one list of text is longer than the other, the similarity is zero.
 - The similarity scores are averaged across all pairs, and the result is the agreement score for the task.

+The following **text edit distance** algorithms are available:
+- Levenshtein
+- Damerau-Levenshtein
+- Hamming
+- MLIPNS
+- Jaro-Winkler
+- Strcmp95
+- Needleman-Wunsch
+- Smith-Waterman

 ### Intersection over Union example

-The Intersection over Union (IoU) metric compares the area of overlapping regions, such as bounding boxes or polygons, with the overall area, or union, of the regions.
+The Intersection over Union (IoU) metric compares the area of overlapping regions, such as bounding boxes, polygons or textual / time series one-dimensional spans with the overall area, or union, of the regions.

 For example, for two annotations `x` and `y` containing either bounding boxes or polygons, the following calculation occurs:
 - LSE identifies whether any regions overlap across the two annotations.
+Overlapping can be only considered with matched labels.
 - For each pair of overlapping regions across the annotations, the area of the overlap, or intersection `aI` is compared to the combined area `aU` of both regions, referred to as the union of the regions: `aI` ÷ `aU`
 - The average of `aI` ÷ `aU` for each pair of regions is used as the IoU calculation for a pair of annotations, or each IoU calculation for eadch label or region is used.
 For example, if there are two bounding boxes for each `x` and `y` annotations, the agreement of `x` and `y` = ((`aI` ÷ `aU`) + (`aI` ÷ `aU`)) ÷2 .

-INSERT IMAGES

 For data labeling tasks where annotators assign specific labels to regions or text spans, the agreement score is calculated by comparing the intersection of annotations over the result spans, normalized by the length of each span.